On this page

 - What This Tutorial Demands: XML Trees, NumPy Internals, and Signal Processing Basics

-- Part A: The Run-Splitting Algorithm — Rewriting a Document’s XML Skeleton
+- The Run-Splitting Algorithm

-- Understanding Why This Is Hard
+- Why Word Documents Make This Hard

 - The Position-Tracking Walker